 Safety and Reliability:

-Elevators must adhere to strict safety standards and be equipped with the latest safety features.
+Elevator manufacturers must follow strict safety standards and equip their products with the latest safety features.

 Regular maintenance is crucial to ensure reliable operation and prevent breakdowns.